 3. Will Botox boost my confidence?

 Botox is often slammed in the media, but for many people, the anti-wrinkle treatment can help restore lost confidence and give that fresh-faced look they are after.
-If you are looking for a confidence boost and rejuvenated looking skin, speak to a practitioner to let them know your aim.
-They will be able to advise you as to whether Botox is right for you and is likely to give you the desired effect.
+If you are looking for a confidence boost and rejuvenated looking skin, explain this during your consultation to let your practitioner know your aim.
+They will be able to advise you as to whether anti-wrinkle injections are right for you and are likely to give you the desired effect.